Chapter 1 : Al's Guilt Trip

 “Oh, is that Herbology?” asked Albus.
 “I was having trouble on that, actually.
 I feel like I missed something about Fanged Geraniums last class, because I have no idea what it has in common with Devil’s Snare.”
 He grinned.
 “Other than that they’re both plants, and they both attack people.”

 Malfoy sighed and rested his head on one of his hands.
 “I hate Herbology, personally.
 I can’t wait to be done with it.”

 Rose bristled.
 “Professor Longbottom is an excellent teacher."

 “Did I say he wasn’t?”
 Malfoy asked, looking faintly surprised.
 “He’s a good professor.
 It’s just a stupid subject, and I don't like dirt.”
 Rose resisted the urge to call him a useless pretty-boy as he shot Albus an annoyed look.
 “And I am never going to forgive you for convincing me to take Care of Magical Creatures.”

-“Professor Woodmore is also
+“Professor Woodmore is also amazing,” she snapped.